mattvenn/turtleprize/lesson-1.md

 # Lesson Summary

-* An introduction to the Turtle Prize
+* An introduction to the Turtle Prize.
-* Program your robot game
+* Program your robot game.
-* Draw your initial with the turtle library
+* Draw your initial with the turtle library.

 ## An introduction to the Turtle Prize : 5 minutes